vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammers-as-Genetic-Barcodes/Genetic-Barcodes-Exercise-2-New-Genome.md

-# Hammers as Genetic Barcodes Exercise 2 - New Genome and his Representative
+# Hammers as Genetic Barcodes Exercise 2 - New Genome and its Representative

 Objective: Find a "Genetic Barcode" for a genome in order to classify one inside a sample.

-Normally when working with bioinformatics data, we are given a genome that has been annotated.
-This means that it has been compared to the rest of genome space and has been sorted into the most likely genomes for that sample.
-If a sample has not been annotated, then we need to use our hammers to try and find them.
+Normally when working with bioinformatics data, we are given a sample containing one or more genomes that has been annotated.
+This means that the sample has been compared to the rest of genome space, it has been sorted into "bins" based on the most likely reference or representative genome or genomes to be compared to, the sample may have been "assembled" into contigs, and the probably gene-regions on the contigs may have be located and had roles assigned to them.
+If a sample has not been annotated, then we need to use our hammers to try and find which genomes it probably contains.

 In this exercise you will be given a sample that has not been annotated.
 We will then walk you through the steps of finding the hammers from a single representative genome to see if any of those hammers are present in the mystery genome.
 If they are, that tells us that they also have the same barcodes in their genome and therefore are more likely to be the same genome.